Nyatapola Temple: Sources

+Contrary to most of the temples and other important buildings from the Malla dynasty, a stone inscription affiliated to the Nyatapola, which is traditionally attached to the temple itself has not been found.
+Historian Purushottam Lochan Shrestha found an extremely damaged stone inscription in Bhaktapur Durbar Square being used as a step ladder by the soldiers quartered there in which the name of the temple and a date in which was the date when the temple was consecrated was inscribed.
+So, far it is the only Malla dynasty stone inscription in which its name is inscribed.

-The first clue about written evidence about the Nyatapola temple came in 1984 when a scholar at the National Archives of Nepal, while cataloguing Nepal Bhasa manuscripts discovered a palm leaf manuscript titled as "siddhāgni koṭyāhuti devala pratiṣṭhā".
-However, the name of the manuscript was likely written by a former scholar and not by its original writer.
-The manuscript written in Nepal Bhasa contains the name, wage and work time of every single person who contributed in the construction, details and cost of every single religious ritual performed and the detailed time line of the construction.
+Therefore, the main source about the construction history of the Nyatapola comes from a palm leaf manuscript named as "siddhāgni koṭyāhuti devala pratiṣṭhā" by modern scribes.
+It is a ledger written in Nepal Bhasa contains the name, wage and work time of every single person who contributed in the construction, details and cost of every single religious ritual performed and the detailed time line of the construction.
 The manuscript began with the following sentence:

 The construction of the Nyatapola was completed in a short period of six months mainly because all the required materials were already preapred.
-Similarly, citizens from both the Kingdom of Bhaktapur and the Kingdom of Lalitpur either directly helped in the construction or donated raw materials for it.
-The "siddhāgni koṭyāhuti devala pratiṣṭhā" manuscript contains the name and the wages of every people that helped in the construction.
+Similarly, citizens from most cities within the Kingdom of Bhaktapur and the Kingdom of Lalitpur either directly helped in the construction or donated raw materials for it.